rogercosta93/Vice-City-for-SA-MP/README.md

 1. Download the vicecity.pwn and put in your filterscript folder, and compile with 0.3DL includes;
 2. Download the models and put "vc4samp" and other 2 files in models folders.
 3. Put vicecity in filterscript line in server.cfg or use /rcon loadfs vicecity
+4. (Optional) create folder call "vicecity" in main folder of you server, and put file textures.txt.
 4. Use command /gotovc for enjoy city.

 ## Important Read